VolYurts/QA-portfolio/README.md

 Hi, I’m Volodymyr.
 I transitioned from a career in psychology to self-study quality assurance in early 2025.
 My background helped me develop strong analytical thinking, attention to detail, and an understanding of user behavior — all essential for quality assurance.

-I’m passionate about thorough manual testing and eager to grow my automation skills using Python.
+I am dedicated to thorough manual testing and keen to expand my automation skills with Python..

 ---